 Pre-Processing.
 In contrast to the baseline BM25 provided by the challenge organizers [5], we apply additional normalization steps to improve match quality.
 Our pipeline includes lowercasing, punctuation removal, and subword tokenization using byte pair encoding (BPE) [24].
 We chose subword tokenization over lemmatization to maximize n-gram overlaps between informal query terms and formal document vocabulary.
 Hashtags are removed, while symbols such as percentages (%) are preserved to maintain scientific meaning.
-We detail additional LLM-based pre-processing experiments, which were excluded from the pipeline, in Appendix A.
+This design choice specifically addresses the domain gap between informal social media queries and formal scientific language by increasing the chance of partial term matches.
+We detail additional pre-processing experiments, which were excluded from the pipeline, in Appendix A.

 Retrieval.
 At inference time, the BM25 retriever returns the top-30 documents ranked by relevance.
 This candidate set provides strong lexical matches for downstream re-ranking and complements the semantic retriever.
-Empirically, we found that increasing the number of retrieved candidates beyond 30 did not lead to improved retrieval performance, but substantially increased computational cost during re-ranking.